Please complete a new Application for Free and Reduced Priced Meals each school year as soon as possible to receive a determination.

 - Federal guidelines require a random verification of information on applications once a year.
 If you do not submit the required documentation within the verification time frame, your student(s) will change to full paid status.

-Once your application has been processed, we will send you a notification letter stating what your child's meal status will be.
+Once your application has been processed, we will send you a notification letter stating what your student's meal status will be.
 Please keep this letter for your records.
-The letter will be sent home through the school in your child’s backpack for all households with students in an elementary so please be sure to check your student’s backpack regularly.
+The letter will be sent home through the school in your student's backpack for all households with students in an elementary so please be sure to check your student’s backpack regularly.
 Households with students in Middle and High school level only will receive their letters by mail and in some cases by email, so please be sure to keep you street address and email address current and up-to-date at your student’s school.

 What happens if I do not return the application?